codeforkansascity/streetlights/README.md

 [![Stories in Ready](https://badge.waffle.io/codeforkansascity/streetlights.png?label=ready&title=Ready)](http://waffle.io/codeforkansascity/streetlights)

 ## Streetlight Data

 This project is intended to make information about how streetlights across the greater Kansas City metro area are used more transparent and accessible.The Streetlight Data project is an effort to create an aggregated database and map of streetlights and information about how they are used.

 **WHY COLLECT DATA ON STREETLIGHTS?**

 Smart streetlights are at the front lines of the smart city; the switch from traditional high pressure sodium street lights to LEDs is a proven cost saver for cities that can help to finance smart infrastructure.
 During this switch, the new light poles become part of the Internet of Things: valuable real estate for hanging cameras, sensors, wireless antennas and more.
 Streetlights also sit in a public right-of-way, a space that often comes with some precedent of public-private collaboration, meaning that private sector companies and entrepreneurs developing smart city applications can deploy technology on existing infrastructure.

 **Stakeholders**

-The direct stakeholder of the Streetlights project is **KC Digital Drive**, though all participating cities will become stakeholders.
+The direct stakeholder of the Streetlights project is **Code for KC/KC Digital Drive**, though all participating cities will become stakeholders.
 Eventually local government, entrepreneurs, researchers, private technology companies and engaged citizens will become direct stakeholders as well.

 Cities so far that have agreed to share data are **KCMO**, **Lee’s Summit**, and **Gladstone**. **KCP&L** has also shared data on polls they own.